kshedden/case_studies/methods/factor-overview.md

 ## Dimension reduction regression

-Dimension reduction regression (DR) is a flexible approach to regression analysis that can be seen as extending PCA to the setting of regression.
-In a DR analysis, we have a matrix $X \in {\mathbb R}^{n\times p}$ containing data on the explanatory (independent) variables, and we also have a vector
-$Y \in {\mathbb R}^n$ containing values of a response (dependent) variable.
-Like PCA, the goal is to find *factors*, *components*, or *variates* among the
-$X$ variables, but in the case of DR the goal is for these factors to predict
-$Y$, not to predict $X$ itself.
+Dimension reduction regression (DR) is a flexible, nonparametric approach to regression analysis that can be seen as extending PCA to the setting of regression.
+In a DR analysis, we have a matrix $X \in {\mathbb R}^{n\times p}$ containing data on the explanatory (independent) variables, and we also have a vector $Y \in {\mathbb R}^n$ containing values of a response (dependent) variable.
+Like PCA, the goal is to find *factors*, *components*, or *variates* among the $X$ variables, but in the case of DR the goal is for these factors to predict $Y$, not to predict $X$ itself.
 One way to view DR is as a means to "steer" PCA toward variates that explain the variation in $Y$, rather than seeking variates that explain the variation in $X$.

 In some cases, the variates in $X$ that explain $X$ and the variates in $X$ that explain $Y$ can be quite similar, but in other cases they dramatically